giovannabloise/bioinformats/fasta/README.md

 ## How to visualize :eyes:

-As a text-based file, depending on the file size, you can open FASTA files with text-editors like Notepad, Sublime.
+As a text-based file, depending on the file size, you can open FASTA files with any text-editors like Notepad, Sublime.

 If you don't have such apps, you can open this file in a bash terminal using `cat`.

 ```bash
 cat file.fa
 ```

 ##
 ## References :book: